Park Ave. is Porches tees are back!

-The area in the Park Avenue neighborhood of the city of Rochester, outlined in brown in the map above (click image to see larger view), is potentially eligible for listing in the National Register of Historic Places as a historic district.
+It’s official!
+As of February 20, 2020, the National Park Service officially approved the Park Avenue Historic District for listing in the National Register of Historic Places.
 This honorary program does not place any restrictions on private property owners.
 It does allow homeowners in the district to take advantage of the NYS Historic Homeowners Tax Credit program.

 Who qualifies for the NYS Historic Homeowners Tax Credit program?